Sandi-hub/Framework_Food_Safety_Investigations/notes/1 (Risk Factors - Consumption Commonalities).md

 Category: []
 Linked_to_Framework?: true
 ---
 This is the standard way.
-The goal is to find some evidence for a common exposure, e.g. consumption of a certain food item in a defined time period before disease onset.
+The goal is to find some evidence for a common exposure, e.g. consumption of a certain food item in a defined time period before disease onset or a locations that was visited by all cases (restaurant, hospital, ... )

 > Exposures should be prioritized based on:
 > 1. The likelihood that the exposure is truly the exposure of interest for a case-patient;